helmchoi/helmchoi.github.io/_posts/2022-09-08-setting-wired-connection-in-Ubuntu.md

 sudo netplan apply
 ```

+It works, but there are two wired networks 'netplan-enpxs0' (default) and 'Wired connection 1' and I don't know why.

 ---
 #### this method also worked at first, but after rebooting the network setting got wrong
-2) Then open /etc/network/interfaces file by
+2) Open /etc/network/interfaces file by
 ```
 sudo gedit /etc/network/interfaces
 ```